dsbfelipe/freecodecamp-tribute-page/README.md

 ## 💡 **Acknowledgments**

-- freeCodeCamp: For providing the inspiration and guidelines for this project.
+- freeCodeCamp: For providing the guidelines and user stories for this project.

 - <a href="https://girlsprintinghouse.com/">Girls Printing House</a>: For the stickers images used in the project.